 Opportunities for recreation are available all year-round in Birmingham.
 Twenty-six parks with over 230 acres cover more than 10% of the City's total acreage, and the school district also provides recreational facilities.
 Residents can play baseball, softball, tennis and basketball, and enjoy playgrounds, picnic facilities and two miles of trails along the Rouge River.
 Two nine-hole golf municipal golf courses offer golf and golf lessons.
 The Birmingham Racquet Club features indoor courts and a lobby.
 Anyone who enjoys winter sports can sled and cross country ski at Birmingham's Lincoln Hills Golf Course or sled at Booth Park.
 Indoor ice skating is available at the Ice Sports Arena which provides for open skating, lessons and ice hockey and an outside temporary ice rink at Barnum Park is available to use based on the climate.
 Birmingham's parks and recreational services extend beyond its residents.
 The city's exceptional facilities are host to a variety of private organizations and residents of neighboring communities who rely on the recreational facilities for their programming needs.
 In addition, Birmingham's parks and programmed events, such as In the Park Summer Concerts, have become well loved regional destinations.

-Click HERE to request a Park or the Springdale shelter online.
+Click HERE to make a request for Springdale shelter online.

-For more details about park permits, contact the Parks and Recreation Office at 248-530-1642 or firstname.lastname@example.org.
+For more details about reserving the public parks, contact the Parks and Recreation Office at 248-530-1642 or email@example.com.

-Tennis Courts are located at the following parks: Crestview, Kenning, W. Lincoln, Pembroke, Poppleton and St.James.
+Tennis Courts are located at the following parks: Kenning, W. Lincoln, Pembroke, Poppleton and St.James.